mistval/node-fetch-cache/README.md

 The v4 version of this package has several breaking changes and new features.
 Please review the below details if you are upgrading from v3.

+### Node.js v14.14.0 is the lowest supported version

+v4 will not work at all on Node.js versions below v14.14.0.
+Automated tests are run on v14.14.0, and the latest releases of v14, v16, v18, v20, and v21.

 ### Specifying a Cache

 The syntax to specify a non-default cache has changed.
 You should rewrite code like this: